Amherst company subpoenaed by New York following vaping deaths

 AMHERST, Mass.
 (WWLP) – MassTerpenes is one of three companies subpoenaed by New York State, following an investigation into seven vaping related deaths.

-“Any oil-based product can cause a lipoid pneumonia, and can eventually lead to death,” explained Dr. Leora Cohen-McKeon.
+“Any oil-based product can cause lipoid pneumonia and can eventually lead to death,” explained Dr. Leora Cohen-McKeon.

-According to state documents, MassTerpenes is located at 6 University Dr. #206 in Amherst.
+According to state documents, MassTerpenes is located at six University Drive #206 in Amherst.
 But, that address is the site of a UPS store.
 Amherst Inspection Services told 22News they have no record of this company existing in town.

 MassTerpenes has a statement on its website that says they are “alarmed by recent reports linking vape ingredients containing Vitamin E acetate to serious lung problems of consumers… MassTerpenes will be part of the solution, not part of the problem.
 Please know that we have never sold a product without assurances of safety from the leading terpene suppliers, and have taken steps to ensure that absolutely NO products on this site contain Vitamin E acetate.”